This article was published in February 2016 and updated in December 2018

 Rides cost $3 or four for $10, and there are also combo packages which include taffy and hot chocolate.
 Everything can be purchased at a kiosk next to the end of the slide.

-Just 10 minutes outside the city, the hotel is completely rebuilt every year with a different theme.
+Visiting the Hotel de Glace in Quebec City is a must, as it’s one of only a handful of ice hotels in the entire world.
+Just 10 minutes outside the city, the impressive hotel is completely rebuilt every year with a different theme.
 The massive structure boasts 44 rooms, including suites featuring intricate ice carvings and cool neon lights that give the whole place a luxe vibe.

 Since it’s a hotel, the best way to experience it is with an overnight stay.
-And yes, it’s cold out, but that’s what makes it memorable!
+And yes, it’s downright freezing, but that’s what makes it memorable!
 Staff conduct an orientation each night to fully explain what guests can expect and how to best ward off the chill, such as the proper way to secure the mummy sleeping bag so less skin is exposed, and why you don’t want to leave your glasses or iPhone on the ice block that doubles as a night stand.
+Click here to book

-However, you don’t have to reserve a room to check out Hotel de Glace, and highlights for day visitors include walking through each of the rooms, checking out the chapel (which conducts actual wedding ceremonies) and making a pit stop at the ice slide near the entrance.
+However, you don’t have to reserve a room to experience Hotel de Glace, since you can book a day tour that includes walking through each of the rooms, checking out the chapel (which conducts actual wedding ceremonies) and making a pit stop at the ice slide near the entrance.
+Click to book a tour

 No matter how long you plan on staying, don’t skip the ice bar which serves up delicious cocktails served in—what else—glasses fashioned out of ice.